pachyderm/docs-content/2.3.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 Once your instance is created:

-- If you plan to deploy a standalone cluster (i.e., if you do not plan to register your cluster with a separate [enterprise server](../../../enterprise/auth/enterprise-server/setup), you will need to create a second database named "dex" in your RDS instance for Pachyderm's authentication service.
+- If you plan to deploy a standalone cluster (i.e., if you do not plan to register your cluster with a separate [enterprise server](../../../enterprise/auth/enterprise-server/setup), you will need to create a second database named "dex" in your RDS instance for {{%productName%}}'s authentication service.
 Note that the database **must be named `dex`**.
 Read more about [dex on PostgreSQL in Dex's documentation](https://dexidp.io/docs/storage/#postgres).
 This second database is not needed when your cluster is managed by an enterprise server.
 - Additionally, create a new user account and **grant it full CRUD permissions to both `pachyderm` and (when applicable) `dex` databases**.
-Read about managing PostgreSQL users and roles in this [blog](https://aws.amazon.com/blogs/database/managing-postgresql-users-and-roles/).
-Pachyderm will use the same username to connect to `pachyderm` as well as to `dex`.
+Read about managing PostgreSQL users and roles in this [blog](https://aws.amazon.com/blogs/database/managing-postgresql-users-and-roles/). {{%productName%}} will use the same username to connect to `pachyderm` as well as to `dex`.
 {{% /notice %}}

 ### Update your values.yaml